 The dean of International Programs is responsible for effectively administering all aspects of the University's international programs.
 As the director of the Spencer Centre for Global Engagement the dean administers and directs the overall plan of the centre, including the oversight and development of the programs, personnel, and policies necessary to achieve the vision and goals of the Centre and that support the overall mission of the University.

-Dean of the School of Liberal Arts: Dr. Thomas Jones
+Dean of the School of Humanities, Arts and Biblical Studies: Dr. Thomas Jones

-Dean of the School of Professional and Graduate Studies: Dr. Connie Lightfoot
+Dean of the School of Social Sciences, Education, and Business: Dr. Connie Lightfoot

-Reporting to the provost, the dean of the School of Business is responsible to plan, organize, direct, assess, and control the academic functions of the department of Business.
+Reporting to the provost, the dean of the School of Social Sciences, Education, and Business is responsible to plan, organize, direct, assess, and control the academic functions of the departments of Business, Education, English Language Teaching, Psychology, Sociology, Political Science and International Relations, and Social Work.

-Dean of Faculty Development and Director of CTLE: Dr. Faye Chechowich
+Dean of Faculty Development and Director of BCTLE: Dr. Faye Chechowich

-Director of Assessment and Quality Improvement: Brent Maher
+Director of Assessment and Quality Improvement: Dr. Kimberly Case

 The director of assessment and quality improvement will manage the requirements of the Academic Quality Improvement Program (AQIP) in ways that advance student learning and the continuous quality improvement goals included in the Taylor University 2016 Academic Vision and Plan.
 The director is responsible for providing leadership for institutional assessment and the testing program.